Labstep wants to fix the way science experiments are recorded and reproduced

 As a route to monetisation, in the coming months Labstep will roll out a marketplace to make it easier to source the lab supplies needed to reproduce findings.
 It also plans to harness the real-time data that the Labstep app captures on how supplies in the lab are used, and Schofield says that by streamlining the ordering process, the reproducibility problem can be further addressed.

-In another nod to collaboration, Labstep will also launch cloud features that allows users to outsource elements of the experimental process.
+In another nod to collaboration, Labstep will also launch cloud features that allow users to outsource elements of the experimental process.
 I’m told that although outsourcing of research is commonly done in commercial R&D, it is used much less in academia.

-Meanwhile, Labstep says it has users from over 600 universities globally including, Stanford, Harvard and MIT in the U.S., and Oxford, University College London, Imperial College, King’s College and the Crick Institute in the U.K. It’s also not the only startup in this space to have got the attention of investors.
+Meanwhile, Labstep says it has users from over 600 universities globally including Stanford, Harvard and MIT in the U.S., and Oxford, University College London, Imperial College, King’s College and the Crick Institute in the U.K. It’s also not the only startup in this space to have got the attention of investors.
 Benchling, a graduate of Silicon Valley’s Y Combinator, raised a $14.5 million funding round a couple of weeks ago.